 Laax is one of the best snowboarding places in the world.
 Home of Nicolas Muller, the king of snowboarding, Laax offers excellent terrain for both freestylers and free riders.
 The Laax Open, sees a week of the finest snowboarding on offer with Olympians and world champions competing in slopestyle and halfpipe.
 Along with four snow parks, Laax is home to Europe’s largest halfpipe and Europe’s first indoor freestyle training centre.
 Due to its 3,000m altitude, Laax is one of the more snow-sure resorts and enjoys sunny slopes, the perfect snowboarding destination.

-One of the best snowboarding resorts in Europe, Mayrhofen has been host to several major snowboarding competitions, including the British Snowboarding Championships.
+One of the best snowboarding resorts in the world, Mayrhofen has been host to several major snowboarding competitions, including the British Snowboarding Championships.
 The Vans Penken snow park covers the sunny, south-facing side of Action Mountain Penken and has six distinct areas.
 Expert boarders can also tackle Austria’s steepest slope: the Harakiri black piste.
 At its steepest, it has a gradient of 85%, meaning it’s definitely not one for the faint-hearted.
 Beginners and intermediates should head to the Ahorn cable car for quieter, gentler pistes on the other side of the village.
 Mayrhofen is also home to Europe’s largest snowboarding music festival, Snowbombing – a week-long extravaganza of concerts held in the spring.

 Morzine has retained its Alpine charm and is extremely popular with British snowboarders.
 The Chamossière bowl is great for challenging off-piste, whilst the Super Morzine area is a good spot for beginners.
 In addition, the slopes of Les Gets and Avoriaz are both easily accessible from Morzine.
 The Portes du Soleil ski area has four boardercross courses and eleven snow parks.
 Hop across the border to Switzerland or Italy for heli-boarding opportunities and experience some of the best snowboarding places in the world.